Is "Archive Fever" in the Past?

 Welcome to the workshop to discuss the status of the archive today, and talk about the research and the use of the photo archive.
 What opportunities do the archives offer?
 Referring to the ideas of many thinkers, specifically to Michel Foucault, we shall reflect upon the knowledge we can get or are getting through the archive.
 Digital technologies enabled digitalization, thus preservation and a possibility to work with a large scope of materials.
 Moreover, during the workshop, we shall try to answer the question about what the digitalization process of the archive implies and which advantages it offers.

-The workshop format is a facilitated discussion engaging Orysia Bila and a curator group for the "processing" exhibition-as-research of the Vil Furgalo photo archive – Bohdan Shumylovych, Oleksandr Makhanets, Viktoria Panas.
+The workshop format is a facilitated discussion engaging Orysya Bila and a curator group for the "processing" exhibition-as-research of the Vil Furgalo photo archive – Bohdan Shumylovych, Oleksandr Makhanets, Viktoriia Panas.

 To participate, please, fill in the application form (here), and provide your motivation.
 Upon admission, you will receive the reading list.

 Jae Emerling – professor, historian of art and architecture in the University of North Carolina at Charlotte.
 Author of works "Theory for Art History" (2005), "Photography: History and Theory" (2012), published by "Routledge."
 His works were also printed in the "Journal of Visual Culture," "History of Photography," "Radical Philosophy," "CAA Reviews," "Journal of Art Historiography," etc.